Bandolorian/Metodo-Moderno-para-Bandoneon/README.md

 - Pages 49-52, "Escalas Mayores" / "Major Scales"

 ## Full Book Is Available
 In wanting the book to be usable, I cleaned up all of the pages from the original scan, as best as I could.
 Inserted the few newly transcribed pages and releasing a complete book.
-If nothing else, it should be more ledgable overall compared to the original scan.
+If nothing else, it should be more legible compared to the original scan.
 As new transcriptions are done, they will be replacing the original scanned pages.

 Starting from 1.x.x and higher, the releases are complete books with all pages.